What is the Value of an International Internship in Today's Job Market?

 It's no secret that young workers in North

-America are still dealing with an unemployment crisis in recent
+America are still dealing with an unemployment

 unemployment rate broken down by gender and race for those